nearform/graphql-hooks/README.md

 ## Refetch queries with mutations subscription

-We can have a query to automatically refetch when any mutation from a provided list execute.
+We can have a query to automatically refetch when any mutation from a provided list is executed.
 In the following example we are refetching a list of posts for a given user.

 **Example**